 Top tips for success in the Deloitte Selection Process**

-1. Deloitte is very keen to hire people who are enthusiastic about the financial sector and starting a lifelong career in this business.
+1. Deloitte is very keen on hiring people who are enthusiastic about the financial sector and eager to start a lifelong career in this business.
 One of the most important things to emphasise in your application is your knowledge about the company, global events, and why you want to work in finance, so make a note of your motivations and anything that you are particularly passionate about.
-This will tell them about who you are as a person as well as demonstrating your willingness to learn and have a future-focused attitude.
+This will tell them about who you are as a person as well as demonstrate your willingness to learn and have a future-focused attitude.

 2. Treat all of your online assessments as seriously as you would an in-person meeting.
-This means when you are recording responses make sure that you are presented professionally and are in a suitable environment.
-There should be no mess visible and no one should interrupt your recordings.
+This means when you are recording responses make sure that you present yourself professionally and in an appropriate environment.
+Make sure your background looks good, and no one interrupts your recording.

 3. For the group exercise, Deloitte are looking for team players who understand the importance of working collaboratively and learning from each other.
 Sometimes it is tempting to be overly assertive to make sure that your voice is heard, but the best approach is to be confident and receptive, not dominating.

 4. Practice the psychometric tests beforehand.
-One of the best ways to improve your performance on the assessments like situational judgement and numerical reasoning is to do as much practice as you can.
-We have hundreds of practice questions available, so take a look at our test pages to get started.
+One of the best ways to improve your performance in assessments like situational judgement, numerical reasoning and verbal reasoning is to do as much practice as you can.
+We have hundreds of practise questions available, so take a look at our test pages to get started.